 - Create an intent.
-Input a user expression (and its variations) and a response.
-The great thing about Dialogflow is that it automatically understands some system parameters, like locations and time.
+Input a user expression, along with its variations, and a response.
+(The great thing about Dialogflow is that it automatically understands some system parameters, like locations and time.)

 - Add a fulfillment by creating a starter JS File called index.js on your local computer file.
 You’ll find the code to do this here.